Connect with a certified trainer for free

 This may indicate a partial or complete tear.

-If you have symptoms of a hamstring injury, begin with the following treatments at home:
+If you have symptoms of a hamstring injury, begin with the following hamstring strain treatment options at home:

 • Rest (if your pain is severe, you may need crutches)